Mahmoud Ahmed

-Mahmoud Ahmed (Amharic: ማሕሙድ አህመድ; born 8 May 1941) is an Ethiopian singer.
+Mahmoud Ahmed (Amharic: ማሕሙድ አሕመድ; born 8 May 1941) is an Ethiopian singer.
 He gained great popularity in Ethiopia in the 1970s and among the Ethiopian diaspora in the 1980s, before rising to international fame with African music fans in Europe and the Americas.

 Biography

 Born in Addis Ababa, Mercato district, Mahmoud was enthralled with the music he heard on Ethiopian radio from an early age.
 Having poorly learned in school, he worked as a shoeshiner before becoming a handyman at the Arizona Club, which was the after hours hangout of Emperor Haile Selassie I's Imperial Bodyguard Band.
 One night in 1962 when the band's singer didn't show up, Mahmoud asked to sing a few songs.
 He soon became part of the band's regular lineup, where he remained until 1974.

 After cutting his first single with Venus Band "Nafqot New Yegodagn" and "Yasdestal" in 1971, Mahmoud continued to record with several bands for the Amha and Kaifa record labels throughout the 1970s.
 The overthrow of Emperor Selassie and the suspension of musical nightlife under the military government created shifts in the Ethiopian music industry—the Imperial Body Guard Band were no more, and Mahmoud continued to make hit records and cassettes with many musicians who remained in the country, including the Dahlak Band, and the Ibex Band.
 He also began to release solo cassettes, accompanying himself on the krar, guitar or mandolin.

 By 1978, censorship laws prevented Mahmoud from releasing his music on vinyl and so he switched to releasing cassettes.
 In the 1980s, Mahmoud operated his own music store in Addis Ababa's Piazza district while continuing his singing career.
-With many Ethiopian refugees living abroad, Mahmoud became one of the first modern Ethiopian music makers to perform in the United States on a 1980–1981 tour with the Walias Band, Getatchew Kassa, and Webeshet Fisseha.
+With many Ethiopian refugees living abroad, Mahmoud became one of the first modern Ethiopian music makers to perform in the United States on a 1980–1981 tour with the Walias Band, Getachew Kassa, and Webeshet Fisseha.
 Mahmoud soon began releasing records with the Roha Band and became popular in diaspora communities.